esling/esling.github.io/_pages/atiam-ml-9-markov-models.md

 exponentiated.
 To normalize, we add the sum of all elements in the shape vector to our denominator and again run it though Digamma and exponentiation.
 This is like a softer version of smoothing with pseudo-counts, where we have separate counts for each parameter.

-9.3 Type and Token Constraints
---

-So far, we have pretended that every word can be labeled with all tags.
-However, we know that that is not true: for example, “I” can never be a preposition or an adverb.
-One way to encode that knowledge is to add a ***dictionary***.
-For each word, it lists the allowed tags.
-Essentially, this sets all parameters for disallowed tags to 0.
-Using a dictionary encodes general type constraints for a word, type i.e., the ***constraints*** hold whenever we see the word anywhere in our data.
-Dictionaries are either built by hand or derived from some annotated data.
-In our example, we could restrict the legal tags for the word “I” to just nouns.

-There is another type of constraints, namely ***token constraints***.
-A token is a specific word in a specific context, so these constraints only hold for certain words in certain contexts.
-In our example, we just might happen to know that the first “can” is a verb. ***Type constraints*** can come from simple rules (e.g., something like “any word after the is either an adjective or a noun”), manual annotations (going through the data and tagging some sentences) or through transfer from another data set.

-Both types of constraints basically do the same thing, though: they reduce the number of nodes for a word in our lattice.
-Type constraints do that for all occurrences of the word, token constraints only for some.
-When we have an actual annotation for a word, the number of nodes is reduced to one.
-This greatly reduces the number of legal paths through a sentence, so not only does it make forward-backward more efficient, it also guides the algorithm because you can now only collect fractional counts for certain parameters.
-See [Täckström et al. (2013)](#refOscar) for examples of using type and token constraints in an application.